sweetest-framework/sweetest/GUIDELINES.md

 ### Summing up

-In this journey it becomes apparent that having integration tests can be simplified a lot when there is already a steps class that tests a smaller unit (`AuthManagerSteps`): it basically requires just using (`... by steps<AuthManagerSteps>()`) or including (`requireSteps<AuthManagerSteps>`) the respective steps class and as a result instead of using a mock there is suddenly a real instance of the class (`AuthManager`) in the test system with just very low effort.

-The fake backend example also shows how code reuse can work very easily.
-In this example we were able to reduce the test code by more or less a half.

-All this of course comes with a cost: steps classes have to be set up and very well thought through and preferably be modelled around abstract business models (`BackendFakeSteps`, `LoginSteps`), but that's not always possible or even reasonable (e.g. the `AuthManagerSteps`'s scope is a concrete class, which is OK as it serves as an abstraction layer in two test classes).
+* Code reuse in tests is key in sweetest.
+* Testing on different levels (unit, integration, ...) can be achieved with comparatively little effort.
+* Technical implementation and test configuration as well as fake and mock behavior can and should be encapsulated in dedicated steps class using business language whenever possible.
+* In order get the most benefit, tests have to be more thought through, though.

-But experience shows that this is a matter of training and can become second nature after some time.
+All in all experience shows that designing tests with the appropriate principles in mind is a matter of training and can become second nature after some time.

 ## Reference